What is the u3a ?

 When does a subscription year start?

-The Swindon U3A year runs from 1st September to 31st August.
-New members are not accepted for the month of May.
-New members may join from 1st June and will be members for the next year starting on 1st September and also for the remainder of the current year.
+The Swindon u3a year runs from 1st September to 31st August.
+New members are not accepted for the month of June.
+New members may join from 1st July and will be members for the next year starting on 1st September and also for the remainder of the current year.

 How much is the subscription?

-For 2017-18 the subscription is £32 per person.
+For 2022/23 the subscription is £35.00 per person.
 There are no discounts, except for members joining in March onwards.
-No members may join for the current year after the end of April, but new members may join for the following year from June and still attend meetings in the current year.
-Part of the subscrption is an affiliation fee to the Third Age Trust and if you join more than one U3A, you need only pay one affiliation fee.
+No members may join for the current year after the end of May, but new members may join for the following year from July and still attend meetings in the current year.
+Part of the subscrption is an affiliation fee to the Third Age Trust and if you join more than one u3a, you need only pay one affiliation fee.

 How can I pay for the subscription?